-Wherever you decide to do the euthanasia, Dr. Laffins will lay out a blanket and/or an absorbent pad underneath where your pet will lay.
-If needed, Dr. Laffins will wear a headlamp that provides extra light to access the vein.
+Wherever you decide to do the euthanasia, please let Dr. Laffins know if you’d like to provide a blanket and/or a towel underneath where your pet will lay.
 Your pet will be given a sedative which may be administered subcutaneously (under the skin), or in the abdomen for cats and small dogs.
 This will allow your pet to relax and be calm during the process.
 The sedative will take 5-10 minutes to reach full effect.
 Some people prefer to use this time petting, loving, and saying goodbye to their pet.
 Others will read poems or letters.
 Others desire to sit quietly.
 It is completely up to you how you will use this time.

 When you are ready, Dr. Laffins will prepare to administer the final injection.
 First he will apply a tourniquet followed by shaving some hair from the leg.
 The injection will be given intravenously.
-Your pet will peacefully pass within minutes of receiving the final injection.
-At this time, Dr. Laffins will gather his things and take them out to his van allowing you some time alone with your pet.
-When Dr. Laffins returns, he will check your pet with a stethoscope to ensure your pet has passed.
+Your pet will peacefully pass after receiving the final injection.
+At this time, Dr. Laffins will check your pet with a stethoscope to ensure your pet has passed.
+Then, he will gather his things and take them out to his car allowing you some time alone with your pet.

 After Your Pet has Passed